CAMLA Committee Members

 Rebecca Lindhout

-Rebecca is Special Counsel in McCullough Robertson’s IP and Competition Team.
-She acts across a broad range of TMT matters, including telco, media rights, sponsorship, talent, marketing, technology procurement and technology services agreements.
+Rebecca is Consultant at HWL Ebsworth.
+She acts across a broad range of TMT matters, including media rights and production, sponsorship, talent, marketing, technology procurement and services agreements and telco.
 She also advises on general commercial arrangements and the IP/IT aspects of corporate transactions.
 Rebecca obtained her law degree from Oxford University and trained at Slaughter and May in London, including on secondment to ITV.
 She also spent a number of years working at FOX SPORTS Australia.

 Board member